• Skip to primary navigation

 4. Can I add other seafood to this bisque?

 Absolutely!
-Shrimp, crab, or scallops can enhance the bisque’s flavor and texture.
+Shrimp, crab, or scallops can improve the bisque's flavor and texture.

 5. How can I thicken my bisque?